microsoft/pxt-calliope/docs/courses/ucp-science/electricity/overview.md

 ## Prior Knowledge

-Students need to have a basic knowledge of how to code using block style programming (micro:bit using the Windows 10 MakeCode app) and download a program to a micro:bit.
+Students need to have a basic knowledge of how to code using block style programming (micro:bit using the Windows 10 MakeCode app) and download a program to a @boardname@.

 ## Student Outcomes

 Students will:

 * Create experiments to collect data using micro:bits and the pins to measure electrical voltage.
 * Setup different experiments to observe the electricity, voltage, and other electrical effects.
 * Code the micro:bits to collect data.